-Figure 39, Figure 40, and Figure 41 are timing diagrams for general read and write operations using the SMBus.
+Figure 39 to Figure 41 are timing diagrams for general read and write operations using the SMBus.
 The SMBus specification defines specific conditions for different types of read and write operations, which are discussed in the Write Operations and Read Operations sections.